Same-sex marriage in Rhode Island: Public opinion

-Various polls have been commissioned by participants in the same-sex marriage debate, including by the Rhode Island chapter of the Gay & Lesbian Advocates & Defenders and the National Organization for Marriage (NOM), which opposes same-sex marriage.
+Various polls have been commissioned by participants in the same-sex marriage debate, including by the Rhode Island chapter of the Gay & Lesbian Advocates & Defenders (GLAD) and the National Organization for Marriage (NOM), which opposes same-sex marriage.
 The poll results reflect different question wording and sampling, with NOM's polls generally showing far weaker support for same-sex marriage than other polls.
 Slightly more than half of Rhode Islanders are Catholic.
-A survey by Greenberg Quinlan Rosner Research for the Rhode Island Marriage Coalition in August 2010 showed that 63 percent of Catholics supported same-sex marriage provided it did not infringe on the church's right to choose whom it marries.
+A survey by Greenberg Quinlan Rosner Research for the Rhode Island Marriage Coalition in August 2010 showed that 63 percent of Catholics supported same-sex marriage provided it did not infringe on the Church's right to choose whom it marries.

 The January 2013 poll from Public Policy Polling found that 57 percent of Rhode Island voters supported the legalization of same-sex marriage and 36 percent opposed legalization.
 Support was highest among voters under the age of 45 at 65 percent.
 Given other options, 31 percent preferred civil unions to marriage and 13 percent thought that there should be no legal recognition of same-sex relationships.